ryansulley/fuzzpoints/README.md

    0x0000000100000f0c <+156>:   retq
    0x0000000100000f0d <+157>:   callq  0x100000f12
 End of assembler dump.
 (gdb)

 ```
-We can see the printf call is happening at location main+105.
+We can see the ```printf``` call is happening at location main+105.
 This would be a great place to put our fuzzpoint's trigger address.
-Now we to determine what to set our target address.
+Now we need to determine what to set for our target address.
 We can do this a number of ways.
-For binaries with debug symbols present, we can utilize gdb and use the variable name from source code, in this case it's INPUT.
-However if these symbols aren't present, you can supply an address instead.
+For binaries with debug symbols present, we can utilize gdb and use the variable name from source code; in this case it's ```INPUT```.
+If these symbols aren't present, however, you can supply an address instead.
 To determine the size of our buffer, we can again utilize gdb's support for the sizeof function.
 In this example we only want to flip 1% of the bits in our buffer.
 The seed is provided in order to reproduce the results.
-Below is how we place a fuzzpoint down.
+The example command that we want to run for our scenario is shown below.
 ```
 (gdb) fuzz *main+105 INPUT sizeof(INPUT) 0.01 500
 Breakpoint 1 at 0x100000f52: file test.c, line 10.